I love blogging! It’s fun to share decorating and DIY projects we do around the house, but there’s a lot more to blogging than that.

 Ebook: Pinteresting Strategies, from 0-200k page views with manual pinning

 There’s a lot of debate about Pinterest schedulers vs. manual pinning (or a combination of both), and you have to figure out what works for you.
-But if you’re interested in manual pinning, Carly of Mommy on Purpose lays out her manual pinning strategy and how its helped her grow her pageviews in her Pinterest Strategies ebook.
+If you’re interested in learning about manual pinning and how to stay sane while keeping track of all of your pins and boards, Carly of Mommy on Purpose lays out her manual pinning strategy and how its helped her drastically grow her pageviews in her Pinterest Strategies ebook.

 I attended Haven Conference for the first time in the summer of 2016.
 It was one of the absolute best things I’ve done to grow my blog.
 I can be quiet and was terrified I wasn’t going to have anyone to talk to there.
 So not the case.
+I can’t say enough good things about it!
 Read my full recap of the conference here.
-I can’t say enough good things about it and already can’t wait for next year!

 I’ll keep updating this list as I discover helpful blogging resources and tools.